-There was only one big event left before the end of the New Zealand group.
+There was only one big event left before the end of the New Zealand section.
 This was the annual Warbirds Open Day, held at Ardmore, with plenty of flying displays and ground exhibits.
 Planey’s presence had been requested on display in one of the hangars, along with some information boards all about the trip.
 I had been excited to oblige, it was always fun to talk about the flight!
 I arrived a little after seven to taxi Planey around to Hangar 4, and get the displays set up.
 Others were already at work in the hangar, setting up a record-breaking motorcycle as well as an aircraft from the Ardmore Aero Club, and various radio control modelers.

 People started to show up in dribs and drabs a little while before the official opening time.
 A couple of the earliest visitors were police officers on airport duty, and we chatted for quite a while about the adventure before they moved on.
 More and more people started to stop by and talk, and look over the display that I’d put together; big posters showing the map of the trip, some of the key information, and most of the required tools and equipment laid out on a table.